freakbeast14/Kaizntree/README.md

 # Kaizntree

 Kaizntree is an intuitive and secure inventory management platform that streamlines item tracking and management for businesses.
 It provides a user-friendly dashboard for monitoring SKU, product names, categories, tags, stock status, and available stock levels, enhanced with advanced filtering options for precise data retrieval.
-The application ensures data integrity through robust authentication, offers real-time inventory insights, and optimizes performance with caching techniques.
-Designed for modern enterprises, Kaizntree simplifies inventory processes, making it an essential tool for efficient and effective inventory oversight.
+The application ensures data integrity through robust authentication, and offers real-time inventory insights.

 ## Live Application